 How would it feel to have a job where you could really make a difference.
 Where you could help a vulnerable child reach a path to a brighter future.
 All from the comfort of your own home.

 Interested?
-We're looking for new foster carers across the south east and are holding our first Skills to Foster course this January.
-The three-day course is FREE and will be held in central London on January 8, 15 and 22.
+We're looking for new foster carers across the south east and have two Skills to Foster courses coming up.
+The three-day course is FREE but you will need to let us know in advance if you would like to attend.

 What can I expect to learn from the Skills to Foster course?